Skip to content

 Vindicia rules will supersede any other rules.
 If there are payment retry rules that overlap with a subscription being held with Vindicia then those retry attempts will not be made by Arc XP.

-Reporting: Arc XP will populate the financial reports with the expected payments made by Vindicia.
-This is based on the payment request that is sent to Vindicia but Arc XP does not receive the transaction details from the payment gateway through Vindicia.
-It is expected that Vindicia has processed the payment as sent but if they incorrectly report a successful transaction or process a different amount that will not be reflected in the financial transaction reporting.
+Arc XP will populate the financial reports with the expected payments made by Vindicia.
+This is based on the payment request that is sent to Vindicia, but Arc XP does not receive the transaction details from the payment gateway through Vindicia.
+It is expected that Vindicia has processed the payment as sent; if they incorrectly report a successful transaction or process a different amount, that will not be reflected in the financial transaction reporting.
 There will be a record in the subscription activity extract noting “Active by Vindicia.”

 Events, Status, and Reporting

 All Dunning events generate a WebSocket event which can be used to queue up Dunning emails or other messaging.
-You can find more information on the fail to renew subscription event that is sent under the FAIL_RENEW_SUBSCRIPTION
+See the FAIL_RENEW_SUBSCRIPTION event for details on the fail-to-renew subscription event.

-Following a failed renewal payment retry attempt a subscription will go into Suspended, Dunning or Terminated status.
-Suspended status is used when a subscription failed when Basic Dunning is turned on, Dunning will be the status when Smart Dunning is enabled.
+Following a failed renewal payment retry attempt a subscription will go into Suspended, Dunning, or Terminated status.
+Suspended status is used when a subscription failed when Basic Dunning is turned on; Dunning will be the status when Smart Dunning is enabled.
 If the subscription is marked as Terminated, the reason will be noted as failed to pay.
 If the subscription is Suspended or Dunning, the customer can later reactivate their subscription by paying the subscription.
-If the retry attempt is successful a RENEW_SUBSCRIPTION
+If the retry attempt is successful, a RENEW_SUBSCRIPTION event is sent.

 The Subscription Summary report offers a breakdown of subscriptions by status.